flenniken/statictea/docs/unicodes.md

 # parseHexUnicode

-Return the unicode number given a 4 or 8 character unicode escape string.
+Return the unicode code point given a 4 or 8 character unicode escape string.
 For example like u1234 or u1234u1234.
 Advance the pos past the end of the escape string.
 Pos is initially pointing at the u.
 On error, return the message id telling what went wrong and pos points at the error.

 ```nim
 func parseHexUnicode(text: string; pos: var Natural): OpResultId[uint32]